 Lake Titicaca Peru is located in the department of Puno bordering Bolivia in the Andes Mountains, its surface is evenly distributed between Bolivia and Peru.
-It can be distinguished that the lake is surrounded by Andean mountain ridges and slopes varying in altitude between 4,000 and 4,200 meters or 13,100 and 13,800 feet above sea level and the lake is located on a high plateau ranging from 3,657 to 4,000 meters or 11,200 to 13,100 feet above sea level.
+The lake is surrounded by Andean mountain ridges and slopes varying in altitude between 4,000 and 4,200 meters or 13,100 and 13,800 feet above sea level.
+The lake itself is located on a high plateau ranging from 3,657 to 4,000 meters or 11,200 to 13,100 feet above sea level.
 Lake Titicaca is known for the deep blue beauty of its water.

 At this altitude temperatures average less than 15C or 59F all year round and it remains constant throughout the year.
 Temperatures do not drop at night or in winter as much as in other places at similar altitudes.